bbcb/bbcb.github.io/Donate.md

 ---

-**New donations in the last month:**
+**New donations in the last months:**

-In December, we have received €100 from Christian Hörmann, ₽5000 from Ivan Denisov, and ₽2222 from Comdiv on Jan 1\.
-Deeply grateful to our donors\!

-Also, Mobatec's 6\-month committment has been fulfilled, so we are looking and asking for more donations, potentially recurring\.
+We have received €200 from a donor that didn't indicate whether his name may be disclosed\.